Domains

 Astral Projection

 Instant: You become Projected.
-You may end this effect as an Instant.
+You may end your Astral Projection as an Instant, even while Exhausted.

-Success: A shade in your zone or an adjacent zone performs one small task for you: manipulate an unattended object a single person could carry, or operate a simple mechanism (a door, lever, switch, latch); or answer one question truthfully to the best of its ability.
-You may spend 1 Zeal to upgrade this to a Critical Success.
+Success: A shade in your spirit's zone or an adjacent zone performs one small task for you: manipulate an unattended object a single person could carry, or operate a simple mechanism (a door, lever, switch, latch); or answer one question truthfully to the best of its ability, even on subjects it would normally refuse to discuss.
+You may spend 1 Zeal to use the Critical Success effect instead.

 Crit Success: The shade performs three tasks.
 You may choose the same task more than once.

 Projected: Your soul inhabits the Astral Plane.
 Your body becomes inert (cannot move or act in the physical plane).
-You may sense and communicate with shades and other Projected souls within your zone.
+Your spirit occupies its own position, starting in your body's zone, and moves as your body would, crossing edges normally.
+You can sense and communicate with shades and other Projected souls within your spirit's zone.
 Shades are generally willing to talk about themselves (especially how they died, their unfinished business, and events they witnessed) but are less cooperative about interactions with the physical world.
 The DM determines what a shade knows and how coherent it is.

 You slip into the Astral Plane, where the physical world fades to watercolor and shades drift in rushing silence.
 The dead are stubborn, half-remembered things, but with the right words they can be persuaded to lend a hand.